rorihara/Keplerian_Mask_Generator/README.md

    - *Description*: Boolean flag indicating whether the same parameters should be used for both the upper and lower surfaces of the disk.
    - *Values*: True (use the same parameters for both surfaces), False (use different parameters for each surface)

-### Generate options

-- `slice_image`:
-   - *Description*: Boolean flag that determines if the image should be sliced.
-This is relevant only if savefits is set to False.
-   - *Values*: True (slice the data), False (do not slice the data)
-- `save_fits`:
-   - *Description*: Boolean flag indicating whether the generated mask should be saved as a FITS file.
-This is relevant only if slice_image is set to False.
-   - *Values*: True (save the FITS file), False (do not save the FITS file)
-- `save_npy`:
-   - *Description*: Boolean flag indicating whether the generated mask should be saved as a NPY file.
-   - *Values*: True (save the NPY file), False (do not save the NPY file)
-- `save_animation`:
-   - *Description*: Boolean flag indicating whether an animation of the mask should be created.
-   - *Values*: True (create an animation), False (do not create an animation)
-- `vrange`:
-   - *Description*: Velocity range for the animation, specified as a maximum value in km/s.
-This is relevant only if save_animation is set to True.
-   - *Example*: 3 (create an animation for velocities from -3 km/s to 3 km/s)

 ### Source parameters
 The source dictionary contains the following parameters: